 The Taxonomy will make sustainability a regulated area for the financial sector by introducing a legal definition of what can be called a sustainable investment.
 Financial market players must report which share of their holdings meet the criteria in the Taxonomy.
 These criteria are passed on to companies so they can report on this.
-Resourceefficient and sustainable properties are expected to have a business advantage in terms of potentially lower financing costs.
+Resource-efficient and sustainable properties are expected to have a business advantage in terms of potentially lower financing costs.
 Pandox has started an analysis process in cooperation with PwC in order to report the Company's share of revenue originating from sustainable activities.
-The aim is to finish the analysis by the end of 2021. risk for taking the wrong decisions.
-Pandox then has the option to scale up successful projects and apply them to more properties in the portfolio.
-This enables the Company to ensure that it has the right investment priorities - regardless of whether the focus is on environmental, social or other issues.
+The aim is to finish the analysis by the end of 2021.